-Mount Rushmore National Memorial is one of the most popular landmarks of the United States of America or the USA.
+Out of the most popular and famous historical landmarks of the US, Mount Rushmore National Memorial stands out for its historical reverence.
 Bearing the heads of four prominent presidents of the USA, this monument has appeared in several movies, advertisements, spoofs, etc. Located in South Dakota, around three million visitors from all around the world come to see this memorial every year.
 While the structure is unique in every way, there are several interesting things about Mount Rushmore that many do not know.
 If you have ever been to this memorial or have been fascinated by just seeing the pictures, enlighten yourself with these interesting Mount Rushmore facts.

 • Mount Rushmore is named after a New York lawyer, Charles E. Rushmore, who while visiting the Black Hills in Keystone, inquired the name of this particular mountain.
 As the mountain had no name, the guide called it Mount Rushmore.
 Today, it is also popularly known as the Presidents’ Mountain.